Academy for Excellence

 Elected County Officials

 Upon request, MACo will contribute $150 toward the $250 enrollment fee for county ELECTED officials in the Academy.
-Use the General Enrollment Form to enroll.
+Use the County Elected Officials form to enroll.

 County appointed officials may complete and mail the General Enrollment Form or contact the School of Public Policy.
 The telephone number is 301.314.2641.